lblasc18/bs-poker-engine/README.md

     ./mvnw clean test

-Or run each test of BsPokerEngineApplicationTests class, for it you will need Java JDK 8 installed.
+Or run each test from `BsPokerEngineApplicationTests.class` (Needs Java JDK 8 installed).

+# Notes

+* You can find pokerdata.txt file on resources directory. (`templates/input/pokerdata.txt`)
+* You Can find pokerdata[results].txt file on resources directory. (`templates/input/pokerdata[results].txt`) after run main class.
+* After run the application you can remove the out file to generate it again.

 # New Features

-This application use to Spring Web for new features on a future like to create Apis REST or integrate with Frontend App.
+This application uses Spring Web for new improvement/integrations like to expose an API Rest or FrontEnd view.

 # Getting Started

 ### Reference Documentation
-For further reference, please consider the following sections:
+For further references, please consider the following sections:

 * [Official Apache Maven documentation](https://maven.apache.org/guides/index.html)
 * [Spring Boot Maven Plugin Reference Guide](https://docs.spring.io/spring-boot/docs/2.1.15.BUILD-SNAPSHOT/maven-plugin/)